OPEA Documentation Generation

 Documentation Overview

-OPEA project content is written using combination of markdown (.md) and reStructuredText (.rst) markup languages (with Sphinx extensions), and processed using Sphinx to create a formatted stand-alone website.
-Developers can view this content either in its raw form as .rst markup files, or you can generate the HTML content and view it with a web browser directly on your workstation.
+OPEA project content is written using combination of markdown (.md) and reStructuredText (.rst) markup languages (with Sphinx extensions such as Myst), and processed using Sphinx to create a formatted stand-alone website.
 The best reading experience is by viewing the generated HTML at https://opea-project.github.io.
+While working on new content or editing existing content, developers can generate the HTML content locally and view it with a web browser.

 You can read details about markdown, reStructuredText, and Sphinx from their respective websites.

-• ReStructuredText and markdown source files used to generate documentation found at the https://opea-project.github.io website.
-All of the documentation sources are found in the github.com/opea-project repos, rooted in the docs repo.
-There’s also documentation in the repos where the project’s code is maintained: GenAIComps, GenAIEval, GenAIExamples, and GenAIInfra.
+The project’s documentation is a collection of ReStructuredText and markdown source files used to generate documentation found at the https://opea-project.github.io website.
+All of the documentation sources are found in the github.com/opea-project project repos, organized and rooted in the docs repo.
+Much of the detailed documentation lives in the repos where the project’s code is maintained: GenAIComps, GenAIEval, GenAIExamples, and GenAIInfra.
+The documentation generation process collects all the needed files from all these repos into one building area to create the final generated HTML.

 # Doc Generation flow